4 Reasons to Have Virgin Atlantic Miles

-Hawaiian Airlines offers fuel surcharge-free flights using Virgin Atlantic points from the mainland for 40,000 miles roundtrip.
-While this isn't the best deal for those on the west coast out of all the frequent flyer programs (British Airways' award chart is distance-based, so roundtrips can be had for 25,000 points), it's a great deal for those on the East Coast, where flights will cost you much more.
+Hawaiian Airlines offers fuel surcharge-free flights using Virgin Atlantic points from the mainland starting at 40,000 miles roundtrip.
+While this isn't the best deal for those on the west coast out of all the frequent flyer programs (British Airways' award chart is distance-based, so roundtrips can be had for 25,000 points from the West Coast), it's a great deal for those on the East Coast, where flights will cost you much more.

 3. Traveling to and within Japan

 A great way to use Virgin Atlantic points is traveling on ANA within Japan, which can be done roundtrip between any city for 15,000 miles.
 If you plan on traveling to Japan, first class is a cheap 120,000 miles roundtrip from Chicago to Tokyo.